-4.2.j Rotary Engines
+4.2.h Rotary Engines

 Single Tower Coils are used for this application.
-See Figure 8.

 For rotary engines, the coil firing occurs on both the leading and trailing spark plugs.
-Using the Dual Plug Timing Split Table, simply enter the desired split (in degrees) between the leading and trailing spark plugs.
 For a 2-rotor engine, 4 single tower coils will be needed.
-References to DFU #1 in the software will correspond to the 2 primary spark plug coils (coil outputs A1 and B1), and will fire the leading spark plugs on rotors 1 and 2, respectively.
-References to DFU #2 in the software will correspond to the 2 secondary spark plug coils (coil outputs A2 and B2), and will fire the trailing spark plugs on rotors 1 and 2, respectively.
+References to DFU #1 will correspond to the 2 primary spark plug coils (coil outputs A1 and B1), and will fire the leading spark plugs on rotors 1 and 2, respectively.
+References to DFU #2 will correspond to the 2 secondary spark plug coils (coil outputs A2 and B2), and will fire the trailing spark plugs on rotors 1 and 2, respectively.
 Typically, rotaries work well with about 7-15 degrees of split between the leading and trailing ignition under light load.
+This timing split option is only available to XDI-2 users.
 Under full load, the engines generally make best power with closer to zero degrees of split.
 A rotary will run on just the leading or trailing ignition, but a power loss will occur.
 Keep this in mind when trying to diagnose ignition wiring problems.